 Stanford e-Oita introduces high school students to U.S.–Japan relations, UN Sustainable Development Goals, and entrepreneurship from local and global perspectives.
 Topics include Japanese immigration to the U.S., education in the U.S. and Japan, and environmental issues and technology.

 Stanford e-Tottori focuses on the importance of diversity and cross-cultural communication in the context of U.S.–Japan relations.
 High school students learn about topics such as the U.S. educational system, Silicon Valley, mental health, nature conservation, and diversity.

 Stanford e-Kawasaki teaches high school students to think critically about diversity and entrepreneurship in the United States and Japan.
-Some course topics include the current state of diversity in the United States and Japan, the Silicon Valley ecosystem and entrepreneurial mindset, and entrepreneurship and its challenges in Japan.
+Some course topics include diversity in the United States and Japan, the Silicon Valley ecosystem and mindset, and entrepreneurship and its challenges in Japan.

 Stanford e-Kobe challenges high school students to critically examine the role of diversity and entrepreneurship in the United States and Japan.
 Specific topics include equity, LGBTQ+ issues, multiculturalism, Silicon Valley, and the Seattle-Kobe sister city relationship.

 Prefectural University of Hiroshima

 The Stanford-Hiroshima Collaborative Program on Entrepreneurship helps to nurture entrepreneurial thinking in MBA students enrolled at the Hiroshima Business and Management School of the Prefectural University of Hiroshima.
 The students are exposed to real-life case studies to analyze Silicon Valley’s ecosystem and think critically about entrepreneurial competence and qualification.